13

 – Matt Lacey

-Jan 14, 2015 at 7:22
+Commented Jan 14, 2015 at 7:22

 • Good answer.
 I never saw this addressed in any documentation, and example code that I've seen consistently uses PageReference for all actions.
-Apr 11, 2015 at 15:51
+Commented Apr 11, 2015 at 15:51

 • "The truth is, this is a bad practice, and should be avoided."
 This sentence is not really true.
 It's not a bad practice, it's just a convention that you may or may not use.
 Both void and PageReference = null need to be interpreted by someone who knows how viewstate in vfp behaves, so leaving it to void does not help in any way, but makes it harder to change logic when a bunch of "return;" statements are used to steer the logic within single method.
 Also treating action methods as every other method is wrong, as even with void it may change viewstate thus changing the whole page.